 For subjects participating in Exercise and Education intervention participation will be for 12 weeks of intervention and also 2 days of testing before, half way through and after intervention (so spanning a total of 15 weeks).

 For subjects only participating in the gait, cognition, imaging testing, participation will last for 2 days.

 Balance Disorders Laboratory

 503-418-2600 or firstname.lastname@example.org

 National Institutes of Health and the Medical Research Foundation

 Subjects will receive $25 for each gait and cognitive test session, $25 for each MRI test.
-For those participating in the Exercise and Education intervention, subjects will receive a $5 gift card for attending each exercise/education session (for a total of $270, if attend all sessions).
+For those participating in the Exercise and Education intervention, subjects will receive a $5 for attending each exercise/education classes (for a total of $270, if attend all sessions).